browndw/docuscope-ca-online/README.md

 streamlit run webapp/index.py
 ```

-> *Review note*: The tested pipelines, CLI/API workflows, and the JOSS reproduction script run entirely offline; no OpenAI credentials or external network access are required unless you opt into the AI-assisted features documented later in the README.
+*Review note*: The tested pipelines, CLI/API workflows, and the JOSS reproduction script run entirely offline; no OpenAI credentials or external network access are required unless you opt into the AI-assisted features documented later in the README.

+> [!IMPORTANT]
+> The shipped `webapp/config/options.toml` has `desktop_mode = false`, which is
+> the enterprise/Postgres-backed setting used by Docker and hosted deployments.
+> When `streamlit run webapp/index.py` is launched directly and the default local
+> Postgres endpoint is unavailable, the app automatically falls back once to
+> Desktop Mode with in-memory session storage.
+The terminal reports the fallback;
+> session data lasts only for that app process.
+Use the
+> [Docker Deployment](#docker-deployment-recommended) for durable Postgres/Redis
+> services.
+Operators intentionally running enterprise services on localhost can
+> set `DOCUSCOPE_DISABLE_DESKTOP_FALLBACK=1` to keep startup fail-fast.

 #### Notes

-- The project targets Python 3.11 exclusively; other versions are not supported.
+- The project targets Python 3.11, 3.12, and 3.13.
 - The DocuScope-enhanced spaCy models ship with the repository under `webapp/_models/`, so no additional downloads are required for local use.

 ### Desktop Application